RobbsX/USI-Scrape/README.md

 This repo scrapes data from all sport courses of the [USI website](usi.at).

 ## Goal
 For creating an own USI course, it is important to know the structure of other courses.
-With that, I wanted to find out at what time and day, at what price, and with how many capacity I should calculate, and if a second course makes sense when usage of the room is low.
+With that, I wanted to find out at what time, at what price, and with how many capacity I should calculate, and if a second course makes sense when usage of the room is low.
 This was the perfect opportunity to web scrape!

 ## Result
 Time: Our new sport course was set from 18:15 to 19:45 - which payed of as there were many bookings!
 A trail course from 11:30 to 13:00 did not take place as there were too few bookings, as expected.
 In general, the worst times to make a course are: 6:43 to 7:42, 11:30 to 12:24, and 13:24 to 14:21.
 Notably, courses from 15:18 to 21:00 are well booked, especially from 19:06 to 20:03.

-Price I: EUR 79 was taken because it had a good balance between price per lesson and effort for this kind of course.
+Price I: EUR 79 was taken because it had a good balance between price per lesson and effort for this kind of course, and at the location.
 This set the course in the upper 25% quantile.

+Capacity and expected bookings: The limit was set to 30 people, with an expected booking number of 23.
+This expectation was even surpassed!

 ## Further Steps
 I would have liked to get the number of lessons per course to make the pricing even more precise.
 However, this data is, if available, not sturctured throughout the website.

 ## Approach
 This is a screenshot of the list of the sport courses, as well as an example course, to visualise the scraping source.